 Black spruce is a small, slow-growing tree, up to 20 metres tall and 25 centimetres in diameter.
 It often has a characteristic cluster of branches at the top forming a club or crow's nest.

 November 8th, 2014 Niagara On The Lake, ON

-Early Bird Registration until September 30th, 2014
+Early Bird Registration Available only for CFA Members until September 26th, 2014